lopuhin/transformer-lm/README.rst

 When multiple GPUs are available, they would be used for training with the help of ``torch.distributed``.

+If the path exists and ``--clean`` key is NOT passed, training would be resumed.
+Note that all parameters still need to be specified and model parameters need to match.

 Notes on training parameters:

 - ``--batch-size`` is per-GPU, so you don't need to re-tune it when changing